spacetelescope/stwcs/doc/source/npol.rst

    :author: Nadezhda Dencheva, Warren Hack
    :date: 12 Oct 2010

-   The HST pipeline uses two types of reference files to correct for distortion:
+   The HST pipeline originally used two types of reference files to correct for distortion:
    ``IDCTAB`` files which contain the coefficients for a polynomial correction and ``DGEO`` files which are images with the residual distortion.
 A new format for the residual distortion, called ``NPOL`` files (extension ``_npl.fits``),  is presented in this document.